tduyng/revit-wpf-template/README.md

 ----------------------------------------------------------------------
 Special thanks to [TheBuildingCoder](https://thebuildingcoder.typepad.com/blog/about-the-author.html) and [HOKGroup](http://www.hok.com) for helping me to complete my solution.

-I hope my solution will help you.
+I hope my solution will be useful for you.
 Any suggestion and contributions are highly appreciated. 🙏